- Research and Training

 Who should apply?

-- Must be a full-time student in any year or degree program
+Full-time in any year or degree program

 How do I apply?